clemyan/safe-navigation-proxy/README.md

 ### Unwrapping

-To retrieve values from safe navigation proxies, they have a method keyed by the symbol `$.$`.
+To retrieve values from safe navigation proxies, they have an unwrap method keyed by the symbol `$.$`.
 By default, this method is also be keyed by the property name `$`.

-The unwrap method takes a default value argument, which will be returned if the proxy is a nil reference.
-Unwrapping a non-nil proxy returns the contained value, and the argument is ignored.
+The unwrap method of a non-nil reference returns the contained value.
+The default implementation of the unwrap method of a nil reference returns the first argument it receives.
+This allows one to pass a "default value" argument, which is returned if the proxy is nil and ignored otherwise.
 Note that the argument is `undefined` if none is explicitly passed.

 That is,